 Transitioning logging companies to processing and transporting kenaf wood and fiber to their customers who use trees for wood and fiber has additional benefits besides saving our forests and sequestering more CO2.
 Logging companies connecting with local corn, soy and cotton farmers who grow kenaf as a rotational cash crop can reduce the number of miles traveled and reduce overall costs.
 New local markets can pop up benefiting farmers, loggers, entrepreneurs and local communities.

-Logging companies could contract with farmers instead of contracting with federal and state forests and property owners.
+Logging companies could additionally contract with farmers instead of contracting only with federal and state forests and property owners.

 This may be obvious, but I feel it should be mentioned so it is not overlooked.
-Adding kenaf as a rotational cash crop on existing corn, soy and cotton fields, which has over 25,000 uses provides abundant opportunities in the communities where it is grown.
+Adding kenaf as a rotational cash crop on existing corn, soy and cotton fields, which has over 25,000 uses provides abundant opportunities in the communities where it is grown, processed and manufactured products.
+See what I mean with "Unlocking The Mysteries of Kenaf".

 Corn and soy farmers usually alternate between these 2 crops where market prices fluctuate up and down out of their control.
-Cotton farmers growing a single crop in the same fields year after year results in degraded soil, lower cotton quality and prices.
+Cotton farmers growing a single crop in the same fields year after year results in degraded soil, lower cotton quality and prices paid to the farmers.

 Kenaf used as a rotational crop can benefit these farmers in several ways besides increasing their overall profit.